Jeff Beck: Going solo: 1974 to 1980

 Beck put together a live band for a US tour, which was preceded by a small and unannounced gig at The Newlands Tavern in Peckham, London.
-He toured through April and May 1975, mostly supporting the Mahavishnu Orchestra, retaining Max Middleton on keyboards but with a new rhythm section of bassist Wilbur Bascomb and noted session drummer Bernard "Pretty" Purdie, who interestingly was also associated with Hummingbird.
+He toured through April and May 1975, mostly supporting the Mahavishnu Orchestra, retaining Max Middleton on keyboards but with a new rhythm section of bassist Wilbur Bascomb and noted session drummer Bernard "Pretty" Purdie, who was also associated with Hummingbird.

 In a May 1975 show in Cleveland at the Music Hall, he became frustrated with an early version of a talk box he used on his arrangement of the Beatles' "She's a Woman", and after breaking a string, tossed his legendary Yardbirds-era Fender Stratocaster guitar off the stage.
 He did the same with the talk box and finished the show playing a Les Paul guitar without the box.
 During this tour he performed at Yuya Uchida's "World Rock Festival", playing eight songs with Purdie.
 In addition, he performed a guitar and drum instrumental with Johnny Yoshinaga and, at the end of the festival, joined in a live jam with bassist Felix Pappalardi of Mountain and vocalist Akira "Joe" Yamanaka from the Flower Travellin' Band.
 Only his set with Purdie was recorded and released.

-He returned to the studio and recorded Wired (1976), which paired ex-Mahavishnu Orchestra drummer and composer Narada Michael Walden and keyboardist Jan Hammer.
+Beck returned to the studio and recorded Wired (1976), which paired ex-Mahavishnu Orchestra drummer and composer Narada Michael Walden and keyboardist Jan Hammer.
 The album used a jazz-rock fusion style, which sounded similar to the work of his two collaborators.
 To promote the album, Beck joined forces with the Jan Hammer Group, playing a show supporting Alvin Lee at The Roundhouse in May 1976, before embarking on a seven-month-long world tour.
 This resulted in the live album Jeff Beck with the Jan Hammer Group Live (1977).

-At this point Beck was a tax exile and took up residency in the US, remaining there until his return to the UK in the autumn of 1977.
+At this point, Beck was a tax exile and took up residency in the US, remaining there until his return to the UK in the autumn of 1977.
 In the spring of 1978, he began rehearsing with ex-Return to Forever bassist Stanley Clarke and drummer Gerry Brown towards a projected appearance at the Knebworth Festival, but this was cancelled after Brown dropped out.
-Beck toured Japan for three weeks in November 1978 with an ad hoc group consisting of Clarke and newcomers Tony Hymas (keyboards) and Simon Phillips (drums) from Jack Bruce's band.
+Beck toured Japan for three weeks in November 1978 with an ad hoc group consisting of Clarke and newcomers Tony Hymas (keyboards) and Simon Phillips (drums).

 Work then began on a new studio album at the Who's Ramport Studios in London and continued sporadically throughout 1979, resulting in There & Back in June 1980.
 It featured three tracks composed and recorded with Jan Hammer, while five were written with Hymas.
 Stanley Clarke was replaced by Mo Foster on bass, both on the album and the subsequent tours.
 Its release was followed by extensive touring in the US, Japan, and the UK.